 Monterosso has the appearance of an attractive small town, divided into two different sections, Fegina and Centro, by a rocky outcrop.
 If you arrive by train, the stop is in Fegina, which is the more modern borough that started its development only in the early 1900s, with the arrival of the railway line and thanks to the presence of an extensive, beautiful beach that is still one of the most frequented of the whole area.
 Its central section, with umbrellas and chairs, may be used for a fee, but the fringes are free – a pebbly section to the west (the furthest, coming from Monterosso), and a rocky one at the other end, close to the pedestrian tunnel that connects Fegina to Monterosso Centro.
-The accessibility of its beaches – and their relative vastness, when compared with the Cinque Terre standards – is in fact what turned Monterosso into a resort in the first place, still to this day teeming with holiday makers in the summer (below, a view of the beach at Fegina).
+The accessibility of its beaches – and their relative vastness, when compared with the Cinque Terre standards – is in fact what turned Monterosso into a resort in the first place, still to this day teeming with holiday makers in the summer (above, a view of the beach at Fegina).

 But the beaches, beautiful as they are, are only one aspect of Monterosso – and in fact, many people flock here for different reasons altogether.
 The Cinque Terre are a unique environment in their own right, so most visitors come for a combination of activities that include walking along the superb coastal path (more on this in a moment) and taking in the beauty of the villages, while immersed in a setting that puts together harmoniously the human and natural worlds, and that will please the senses on so many levels (the culinary delights – as well as the visual ones – certainly play a vital role in this).